-Robert Salek, Associate in our Dispute Resolution department notes what the important changes will be.
+Our Dispute Resolution department note what the important changes will be.

 Disclosure is the process in litigation during which the parties disclose to the other parties documents that are relevant to the case.
 The parties can therefore see evidence that both supports and undermines its case.
 It very often proves one of the more lengthy, and costly, phases in litigation.